Day 4 on the Arctic Floating University

 The pristine waters of the Arctic Ocean are under threat by microplastic particles.
 Microplastic particles can be up to a grain of rice in size.
 Covering long distances, they silently drift and accumulate along with ocean currents.

 The scientists collected some few microplastic particles.
 They seemed to be a little disappointed, hoping to contribute to the knowledge of the vast volume of microplastics in the Arctic Ocean.
 Never mind.
 Cheery up.
 The Ocean is wide, the currents flow and the wind blows too.
-Next time, perhaps, we’ll draw a large catch.
+Next time, perhaps, we’ll draw a bigger catch.

 ¹ Anna V. Vesman is a scientist at Nansen International Environmental and Remote Sensing Centre, St. Petersburg.
 She also works as an engineer at the Arctic and Antarctic research institute, Atmosphere-sea ice-ocean interaction department.
 Her scientific interests are polar oceanology, climate change and hydrochemistry.
 In 2018 she completed her PhD with the thesis topic Main features of global warming manifestation in the Fram Strait and waters surrounding Spitsbergen in XX-XXI centuries.